Belonging to the legume family Fabaceae, astragalus is actually a large genus of plants numbering over 2000 species (1).

 More recently, manufacturers have developed a process in which astragalosides can be extracted from the root, in order to make concentrates.

-Astragalus supports the body’s defenses in fighting external attacks, a benefit believed to be linked to its high polysaccharide content (3).
+Astragalus supports the body’s defences in fighting external attacks, a benefit believed to be linked to its high polysaccharide content (3).
 Between 2012 and 2016, a large-scale study was funded by the European Union to examine the impact of these non-digestible fibres on the immune system.
 Scientists discovered that polysaccharides were able to act on the genes linked to immunity and on intestinal immune cellules (4).

 Astragalus is also rich in the powerful polyphenols called flavonoids.
 In vitro studies have demonstrated astragalus’ ability to inhibit lipid peroxidation in the myocardium by 40% (5).